teisdbr/winlibrs-docs-test/data-elements.md

 ___

+### Notes:
-`Note: If the Date of Birth of the Offender is known, it is to be indicated in this data element.`
+* `If the Date of Birth of the Offender is known, it is to be indicated in this data element.`

 ___